OpenEvalProject/evals/manuscripts/elife-81703/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/81703/elife-81703-fig7-v1.jpg)

-**Figure 7.:** D. suzukii and D. melanogaster respond differently to combinations of sweetness and stiffness.(A) The egg-laying preferences of D. suzukii and D. melanogaster for substrates with the same sweetness but different stiffness.
+**Figure 7.:** (A) The egg-laying preferences of D. suzukii and D. melanogaster for substrates with the same sweetness but different stiffness.
 (B) The egg-laying preferences for substrates with the same stiffness (1% agarose) but different sweetness (taken from Figure 2B).
 (C) The egg-laying preference for substrates with the same stiffness (0.5% agarose) but different sweetness.
 (D and E) D. melanogaster and D. suzukii respond differently to different combinations of sweetness and stiffness.
 In D, the first and fourth columns (D. melanogaster and D. suzukii’s preference for 100 mM sucrose in 1% agarose vs. 30 mM sucrose in 1% agarose) are taken from Figure 2B and Figure 7B.
 In all panels, n=18–20, error bars indicate SEM, the Mann-Whitney test is used to compare between two conditions, and the egg-laying preference index is compared to 0 by the Wilcoxon signed-rank test. ns, not significant; p>0.05, * p<0.05, ** p<0.01, *** p<0.001, and **** p<0.0001.

 These results support the notion that high sweetness can mask the preference for softness.
 Our findings are consistent with results found using a different egg-laying paradigm in D. melanogaster (Wu et al., 2019).
 The authors of that study speculated that the interaction between taste and mechanosensory input could provide a substrate for evolving different texture selectivity, a notion that can be addressed by testing D. suzukii.